Rarvision/Java_Image-Processor/README.md

 The processor can automatically done multiple operations with only one boot.
 Users should provide proper configuration file (script) to input the order of operations.

 ## Limitation
-- The 6th function: dither has not been implemented yet.
 - The implementation of "Mosaic" can be further optimized.
 Now the runtime can be very long if large amount of seeds (> 20000) are provided.

 ## How to use